+from calving, through the inevitable predation by the concentrations of Lions, Cheetahs, Leopards, jackals and hyenas, to the spectacle of five species of vultures scavenging and cleaning up the leftovers of the kill.
+The incredible abundance, variety, and action of the mammals alone will give us plenty to occupy our time here.
 Of course, birding opportunities are legion.
 Very often while setting out to perhaps watch prides of Lions, Leopards with their prey cached in an acacia, or Spotted Hyaenas mud-bathing in the heat of the day, new birds will appear and be a pleasant distraction.
 The open grassland and scant acacia scrub hold many new species.
 Obvious are the Common Ostriches, Secretarybirds, noisy Crowned and Blacksmith lapwings, Lilac-breasted and European rollers, and Little Bee-eaters, along with raptors such as Long-crested Eagle and Dark and Eastern chanting-goshawks.
-Often, groups of Temminck's and Double-banded coursers, Fischer's Sparrow-Larks, Rufous-naped and Redcapped larks, Red-billed Queleas, Chestnut-bellied and Yellow-throated sandgrouse, and various cisticolas flush up from the grass as we move along.
-The endemic Gray-breasted Spurfowl, Fischer's Lovebird, and Rufous-tailed Weaver are common in the woodlands in this area, along with D'Arnaud's (Usambiro) Barbet, Green Woodhoopoe, Cardinal and Nubian woodpeckers, Black-lored Babbler, Beautiful and Mariqua sunbirds, and Wire-tailed Swallow, to pick a few examples.
+Often, groups of Temminck's and Double-banded coursers, Fischer's Sparrow-Larks, Rufous-naped and Red- capped larks, Red-billed Queleas, Chestnut-bellied and Yellow-throated sandgrouse, and various cisticolas flush up from the grass as we move along.
+The endemic Gray-breasted Spurfowl, Fischer's Lovebird, and Rufous-tailed Weaver are common in the woodlands in this area, along with D'Arnaud's (Usambiro) Barbet, Green Woodhoopoe, Cardinal and Nubian woodpeckers, Black-lored Babbler, Gorgeous- and Mariqua Sunbirds, and Wire-tailed Swallow, to pick a few examples.

-NIGHTS: Ndutu Safari Lodge, Southeastern Serengeti
+NIGHTS: Ndutu Safari Lodge

-February 26, Day 12: To the Ngorongoro Crater.
-We'll leave the Ndutu area today, continuing on our eastern transect, and arrive at our spectacular lodge on the rim of famous Ngorongoro Crater by late afternoon.
-There is much to see and do on the way.
+February 26, Day 10: To the Ngorongoro Crater.
+We'll leave the Ndutu area today, continuing our eastward transect.
 We'll be out of the national park, but still in the conservation area and driving for miles across open short-grass plains still potentially full of vast herds of Blue Wildebeest, Thomson's and Grant's gazelles, Common Zebra, and all of their attendant predators.
-As we drive, we will be able to appreciate the huge scale of this ecosystem that we've been traveling through west to east for several days by now-all the more remarkable for being preserved almost fully intact.
-We will arrive at the archaeological site of Oldupai Gorge by lunchtime.
-Often called "The Cradle of Mankind," this is where Louis and Mary Leakey made their ground-breaking discoveries.
-Here we can pay homage to our ancestors, with a brief orientation talk and visit to the field museum overlooking the layered rocks of the gorge, where we can ponder the life and times of these early hominids.
-Shortly after lunch we will climb up into the hills and suddenly top a rise to find the immense caldera of Ngorongoro Crater laid out before us.
-After descending to the crater floor, we will make our first game drive here as we cross the Crater to reach our lodge on the opposite rim, gaining our initial impressions of this remarkable place.
+As we drive, we will be able to appreciate the huge scale of this ecosystem that we've been traveling through from west to east for several days - all the more remarkable for being preserved almost fully intact.
+Our first stop - at the worldrenowned Olduvai Gorge - is the site of some of Louis and Mary Leakey's groundbreaking paleo-anthropological discoveries.
+The bones of early hominids found here date back over 1.7 million years, and provid early evidence that the ancestors of our species, Homo sapiens, arose in Africa.
+Indeed, Oldupai (or Olduvai) is often referred to as "The Cradle of Mankind" as a result.
+After birding the grounds of the field museum, we will receive an orientation on the history and significance of the site and then spend time walking through the museum - obtaining an insight into the lives and times of these early ancestors.